 Barbara thinks Athena SWAN is a very good initiative because it has made senior people in her department aware that some of her junior colleagues were feeling a ‘bit neglected’.

-Departments had often changed the times of core and senior management meetings to the middle of the working day rather than early morning or late afternoon.
+Departments had often changed the times of core and senior management meetings or seminars to the middle of the working day rather than early morning or late afternoon.

 Anna thinks that the ‘carrot’ approach of linking funding to best practice has been instrumental in effecting change.

 Jennifer used to work in a lab but is now an Athena SWAN advisor and facilitator.
 She said that she is still using many of the skills that she learnt in the lab, including data analysis, communications and writing.
 She described some of the changes that are taking place in the Medical Sciences Division.